What is blue light?

 If you have cataracts and are about to have cataract surgery, ask your surgeon what type of intraocular lens (IOL) will be used to replace your cloudy natural lens, and how much blue light protection the IOL provides.
 After cataract surgery you might benefit from eyeglasses that have lenses with a special blue light filter — especially if you spend long hours in front of a computer screen or using other digital devices.

-What's the difference between the orange and the clear lenses?
+What's the difference between the "DAY" and "NIGHT" versions of the glasses?

 Answer: Blue light is part of the sun's natural light spectrum.
 Humans have millions of light receptors, most of which are concentrated in the eyes, to react to different wavelengths.
 Because we are diurnal creatures, when blue light hits our light receptors, it suppresses the production of melatonin, our sleep-promoting hormone.